Welcome to Selkirk College! We hope you are as excited as we are for the kickoff to the 2020-21 school year!

 in person or via mail with a campus cashier set up Selkirk College as a vendor with your financial institution similar to your phone bill.
 Your student number is your account number.

 If you are accessing a student loan, are a sponsored student, or have been confirmed by Selkirk College as a scholarship recipient, your tuition payment date may be deferred.
 Sponsored students must present completed sponsorship and Release of Information forms to be eligible for this deferral.
 These are available online at under Information and Forms.

 Launch your school year with a party held just for you.
-Join us at our Get Connected events held in Castlegar, Nelson, Trail, Grand Forks, Kaslo and Nakusp.
-We will introduce ourselves to you and you will meet the students who will become those familiar faces on campus.
-College and community services will have tables set up to serve while you enjoy some great music, signature games and free food on-campus.
+Join us at our Get Connected events held in Castlegar and Nelson - as well as online.
+We will introduce ourselves to you and you will enjoy great prizes, entertainment, music, warm welcomes for everyone and free food on-campus.
 Register in advance for gift package givaways - for in-person and online webcast guests.